JackMead/AgentDiscoveries-CIA/DATABASE_MODELS.md

 2) An Admin - Somebody who can view reports, create new users, and add users to roles.

 Thus User-Agent and User-Admin are both One-to-One/None relationships.

+It is worth noting that the automatically added users are Not agents, and so cannot submit reports.